Say Less + Repost: Emily Edwards “Blackout Poetry”

 TL;DR: say less

-You shouldn’t give away info people would pay for, nor answers to questions people haven’t yet asked..
+Why less?
+You shouldn’t give away info people would pay for.
+You shouldn’t give answers to questions people haven’t yet asked.
 You should say less—my overused Gen Z phrase—and ask more.
+But I don’t like greed or ambiguity.

-I’ve always written too much.
-It’s not to show off my typing speed, but to make sure every point is covered.
-I imagine every possible misunderstanding and try to plug the gaps with words.
-But writing like that leaves no room for discovery.
-It assumes the reader won’t meet you halfway.
-Editing down is how I’ve learned to let go of that control.
+When I write excess, it’s not to show off my typing speed.
+It’s to make sure every point is covered.
+At work, it’s for AI to read the details it can not see.
+In conversation, I imagine every possible misunderstanding and try to plug the gaps.
+Writing like that leaves no room for discovery.
+It assumes the reader won’t meet you halfway, and, to be fair, AI won’t.
+Editing is my compromise.

 Sometimes when editing down, the meaning holds.
 Sometimes it shifts.
 Sometimes it disappears entirely.
 It proves that saying less doesn’t always mean saying less—it can mean saying it better.
-But it can also strip meaning away.
+It can also strip meaning away.
 Only your reader’s reaction can tell.

 Image examples are from Booooooom.
 Check out fouuund.it to try it yourself!